Altruist: Argumentative Explanations through Local Interpretations of Predictive Models: Experiments

-For the qualitative experiments, we select the Banknote dataset, due to the small number of features, which will make the example clearer and easier to follow.
-The ML models we are selecting are the SVM, which achieves the perfect $f_1$ score (100\%), and the LR, which always provides truthful interpretation, in order to assess that Altruist will judge the interpretations correctly.
-The Banknote dataset contains instances with 4 features $F=[f_1,f_2,f_3,f_4]$, where $f_1$ is the \textit{variance}, $f_2$ the \textit{skew}, $f_3$ the \textit{curtosis} and finally $f_4$ the \textit{entropy}.
-We will take the following two instances: $x_{248}=[0.380, 0.780, 0.757, -0.445]$ and $x_{942}=[-3.38, 13.77, 17.93, -2.03]$.
-The SVM model classified the $248_{th}$ banknote as fake with an $81.45\%$ probability, while the LR classified the $942_{th}$ as real with a probability of $47.01\%$.
+For the qualitative experiments, we select the Banknote dataset, due to the small number of features, which makes the example easier to follow.
+The ML model selected is the SVM, which achieves the perfect F$_1$ score (100\%).
+The Banknote dataset contains instances with 4 features $F=[f_1,f_2,f_3,f_4]$, where $f_1$ is the \textit{variance}, $f_2$ the \textit{skew}, $f_3$ the \textit{curtosis} and $f_4$ the \textit{entropy}.
+We did various experiments, two of which are presented here.